Verdier specialization and restrictions of Hodge modules

-\h{}\bs\bs \centerline{ Verdier Specialization and Restrictions of Hodge modules} \bs \centerline{Morihiko Saito} \bs\bs \vbox{\nin\narrower\smaller {\bf Abstract.} We present a simple proof of an assertion obtained by Q.\,Chen and B.\,Dirks that the underlying bifiltered $D$-modules of the cohomological restrictions of mixed Hodge modules by closed immersions of smooth complex algebraic varieties are described by the Koszul-type complexes associated with the Verdier specialization defined by using the $V$-filtration of Kashiwara and Malgrange.
-The proof is reduced to the monodromical case via the Verdier specialization, and follows by induction.} \bs\bs\ms \centerline{\bf Introduction} \bsn For a closed immersion of smooth complex varieties $i_Z\co Z\into X$, the cohomological restriction functors $H^{\ssb}i_Z^*\M$, $H^{\ssb}i_Z^!\M$ for a mixed Hodge module $\M$ on $X$ can be calculated locally by iterating the nearby and vanishing cycle functors along local coordinates $x_1,\dots,x_r$ such that $Y\eq\mcap_{i=1}^r\{x_i\eq0\}$, see for instance \cite[Remark after Cor.\,2.24]{mhm}.
-Here we can replace $\M$ with its {\it Verdier specialization\1} $\Sp_Z\M$ and $i_Z$ with the immersion to the normal bundle of $Z\sst X$ as the zero-section, see Proposition~P1.2{1.2} and also (6{6}) below.
+\h{}\bs\bs \centerline{ Verdier Specialization and Restrictions of Hodge modules} \bs \centerline{Qianyu Chen, Bradley Dirks, Morihiko Saito} \bs\bs \vbox{\nin\narrower\smaller {\bf Abstract.} We give an explicit formula to express the cohomological pullback functors of Hodge modules under closed immersions of smooth varieties using Verdier specializations and $V$-filtrations of Kashiwara and Malgrange.
+This was locally obtained by the first two authors assuming the existence of global defining functions.
+We also give a quite simplified proof of the theorem reducing to the monodromical case via the Verdier specialization and using induction on codimension.} \bs\bs\ms \centerline{\bf Introduction} \bsn For a closed immersion of smooth complex varieties $i_Z\co Z\into X$, the cohomological pullback functors $H^{\ssb}i_Z^*\M$, $H^{\ssb}i_Z^!\M$ for a mixed Hodge module $\M$ on $X$ can be calculated locally by iterating the nearby and vanishing cycle functors along local coordinates $x_1,\dots,x_r$ such that $Y\eq\mcap_{i=1}^r\{x_i\eq0\}$, see for instance \cite[Remark after Cor.\,2.24]{mhm}.
+Here we can replace $\M$ with its {\it Verdier specialization\1} $\Sp_Z\M$ and $i_Z$ with the immersion to the normal bundle of $Z\sst X$ as the zero-section, see \cite[2.30]{mhm} (locally), Proposition~P1.2{1.2} and also (7{7}) below.
 We may thus assume that $X$ is a vector bundle over $Z$ and the Hodge module is monodromical.
-In this paper we say that a mixed Hodge module on $X$ is {\it monodromical\1} if the isomorphism (2{2}) below holds for the underlying $\D$-module in a compatible way with the Hodge and weight filtrations.
-The last condition is satisfied for the Verdier specialization of a mixed Hodge module, see 1.2{1.2} below. \sk Let $\theta$ be the vector field on $X$ corresponding to the $\C^*$ action on the vector bundle.
+(In this paper we say that a mixed Hodge module on $X$ is {\it monodromical\1} if the isomorphism (2{2}) below holds for the underlying $\D$-module in a compatible way with the Hodge and weight filtrations.
+The last condition is satisfied for the Verdier specialization of a mixed Hodge module, see 1.2{1.2} below.) \sk Let $\te$ be the vector field on $X$ corresponding to the $\C^*$-action on the vector bundle.
 Its action on $\I_Z/\I_Z^2$ is the identity, where $\I_Z\sst\OO_X$ is the ideal sheaf of $Z\sst X$.
-Let $(M';F,W)$ be the underlying bifiltered left $\D_X$-module of a monodromical mixed Hodge module $\M'$ (for instance the Verdier specialization $\Sp_Z\M$ of a mixed Hodge module $\M$).
+Let $(M';F,W)$ be the underlying bifiltered left $\D_X$-module of a monodromical mixed Hodge module $\M'$, for instance the Verdier specialization $\Sp_Z\M$ of a mixed Hodge module $\M$.
 Set \htt{1}{}